-Note 2: a template declaration as to a person's ordinary place of residence is available at https:// www.dhhs.vic.gov.au/restricted-area-requirement-declaration-covid-19
+Note 2: a template declaration as to a person's ordinary place of residence is available at www. dhhs.vic.gov.au/restricted-area-requirement-declaration-covid-19 as amended from time to time by the Victorian Government.

-- (3) The residence checking requirement in subclause (1) must be satisfied for each member of the public: - (a) aged 18 years or older, by that person or someone responsible for their care and support; or - (b) who is an unaccompanied person aged 15 years or older but under 18 years, by that person; or - (c) who is an accompanied person aged under 18 years, by their carer, parent or guardian. - (4) If a member of the public produces photo identification in accordance with subclause (2)(b)(i) which appears to be valid, a person required to comply with the residence checking requirement in subclause (1) is entitled to rely on such photo identification as proof of that member of the public's ordinary place of residence. - (5) If a person collects personal information in the process of complying with the residence checking requirement in subclause (1), that person must: - (a) use reasonable endeavours to protect the personal information from use or disclosure; and - (b) destroy the information as soon as reasonably practicable, unless another statutory requirement permits or requires the personal information to be retained.
+- (3) The residence checking requirement in subclause (1) must be satisfied for each member of the public: - (a) aged 18 years or older, by that person or someone responsible for their care and support; or - (b) who is an unaccompanied person aged 15 years or older but under 18 years, by that person; or - (c) who is an accompanied person aged under 18 years, by their carer, parent or guardian. - (4) If a member of the public produces photo identification in accordance with subclause (2)(b)(i) which appears to be valid, a person required to comply with the residence checking r equirement in subclause (1) is entitled to rely on such photo identification as proof of that member of the public's ordinary place of residence. - (5) If a person collects personal information in the process of complying with the residence checking requirement in subclause (1), that person must: - (a) use reasonable endeavours to protect the personal information from use or disclosure; and - (b) destroy the information as soon as reasonably practicable, unless another statutory requirement permits or requires the personal information to be retained.

-Note 1: under this clause, 'reasonable endeavours' does not require a business or undertaking to employ additional staff to meet this requirement.
+Note 1: under this subclause (5), 'reasonable endeavours' does not require a business or undertaking to employ additional staff to meet this requirement.